 The program will dynamically link the different facets of law in the application of everyday life, and will be organized according to four key themes:

-Family/spousal and child protection law: including child custody, access, support and protection, an introduction to the Children’s Aid Society -- what it is and how the process works when it becomes involved.
-Criminal law and elder abuse: including harassment, domestic violence, stalking, assault, types of protection orders, as well as a focus on power of attorney, wills, legal clauses, legal rights in place protecting elderly women from physical and financial abuse, and rights to compensation.
+Family/spousal and child protection law: including child custody, queer couple and adoption/surrogacy, access, support and protection, an introduction to the Children’s Aid Society -- what it is and how the process works when it becomes involved.
+Criminal law and elder abuse: including harassment, domestic violence, stalking, assault, types of protection orders, as well as a focus on power of attorney, wills, legal clauses, discrimination and hate crime legislation, legal rights in place protecting elderly women from physical and financial abuse, and rights to compensation.

-Immigration status and risks: including the different types of immigration status, risks women may face when immigration sponsorship of a spouse or partner breaks down and the impacts of abuse on a sponsorship relationship.
+Immigration status and risks: including the different types of immigration status, queer refugees and private sponsorship, risks women may face when immigration sponsorship of a spouse or partner breaks down and the impacts of abuse on a sponsorship relationship.
 Court procedures: including the criminal and family court process and how to navigate the court system.

 Check back to learn when the next session will take place!